 Bedside lights are an important factor in the health of your cervical spine.
-Craning your neck to get enough direct light from the traditional lamp certainly contributes to neck pain, and eye strain.
+Craning your neck to get enough direct rays from the traditional lamp certainly contributes to neck pain, and eye strain too.

 There is fortunately a fairly simple solution, though the graphic above isn't it.
 It's not clearly seen but we have two fittings, with a couple LED lamps each; one is run from solar and the other from mains; that's not a subject for discussion here, and something of a luxury.

-The lamps can easily be adjusted, both shining over the shoulders, one for she who must be obeyed, and the other for me.
+The lamps can easily be adjusted, both shining over the shoulders, one for the good wife, and the other for me.
 Three watts is quite adequate for each, providing ample light without either of us having to crane our necks.

 As an aside, I expect every chiropractor has a cupboard full of gifts brought by grateful patients; notice that beautiful embroidered cushion.
-I use it daily and think of her often.
+I use it daily and think of Joy often.

 A padded and quilted headboard is not difficult to make, look on the net for directions, and certainly makes sitting back and reading a lot more comfortable.

 It took me a few hours to make the frame and we did the quilting together; it's one of those tasks where two people means you can do it in less than half the time.